NSCU-CSC517/LearningRails/README.md

 # 517 Exercises: OO Design Principles

-Recent Progress: Began implementation of "bad" examples for SOLID principles.
-The fill-in-the-blank "good" exercises should follow logically from the "bad" examples, hence the focus on completion of those first.
+Recent Progress: Finished implementation of the first draft of "bad", or principle violating, examples for each of the 5 SOLID principles.

 ## Progress: SOLID exercises

 ### Single Responsibility Principle
-  * Bad Example: Incomplete
+  * Bad Example: **Complete**
   * Fill-in-the-Blank good example: Incomplete

 ### Open/Closed Principle